Valve and five PC games publishers fined $9.4M for illegal geo-blocking – TechCrunch

 Since the investigation started, EU lawmakers have passed a regulation against unjustified geo-blocking.
 Although the legislation only applies to PC video games distributed on CDs or DVDs, not to downloads.
 So games are only partially covered.

 A Commission review of how the geo-blocking regulation is operating, published last November, discussed a possible extension of its scope in a range of areas, including for games.
 However it did not make a strong case for that change.
-(It also found demand for cross-border access to games (and software generally) relatively low vs other content services.)
+(It also found demand for cross-border access to games, and software generally, relatively low versus other content services.)

-But while games distributed via digital downloads look set to remain outside the scope of the EU’s unjustified geo-blocking regulation, the fines against Valve et al show that geo-blocking can still be a legal minefield as contractual agreements to restrict cross-border sales run counter to the bloc’s antitrust rules.
+But while games distributed via digital downloads look set to remain outside the scope of the EU’s unjustified geo-blocking regulation, the fines against Valve et al. show that geo-blocking can still be a legal minefield as contractual agreements to restrict cross-border sales run counter to the bloc’s antitrust rules.

 The specific breaches are of Article 101 of the Treaty on the Functioning of the European Union (TFEU) and Article 53 of the Agreement on the European Economic Area which prohibit agreements between companies that prevent, restrict or distort competition within the EU’s Single Market, per the Commission.

-Note: This report was updated with comment from Valve.
-We also made a correction after initially stating that the EU’s investigation had taken four years, starting in 2017.
-That was the date the Commission announced it was launching an in-depth investigation.
-But, per Valve, the probe took longer — spanning seven years.